Google Finance Portfolio Tracker: Complete 2026 Guide

 7️⃣ How to Migrate from Google Finance to PinkLion in <5 Minutes

-Switching over to PinkLion is quick.
-Here’s a simple plan to get your Google Finance data into PinkLion:
+Switching over to PinkLion is fast.
+Here’s a straightforward way to move your Google Finance data into PinkLion:

 Sign Up for PinkLion.
 Go to pinklion.xyz and create a free account.
 (No credit card is needed for the basic plan.)

 Import Your Holdings.
-If you have a lot of transactions, you can download a CSV of your portfolio data from Google Finance or manually export from Google Sheets.
+If you have a lot of transactions, download a CSV of your portfolio data from Google Finance or export it from Google Sheets.
 PinkLion supports CSV or manual import.
 Just follow the prompts in PinkLion to upload your Google Finance portfolio file.

 Link Your Broker(s).
-For future convenience, connect your brokerage accounts via PinkLion’s integrations.
-PinkLion can connect with major brokers “in minutes,” pulling your entire transaction history automatically.
-This replaces the need for manual entry going forward.
+To avoid manual work going forward, connect your brokerage accounts through PinkLion’s integrations.
+PinkLion can connect with major brokers “in minutes,” pulling your full transaction history automatically.
+This replaces manual entry from here on out.

 Review & Adjust.
-Once your data is in PinkLion, review the automatically generated portfolio report.
-PinkLion will provide an initial health check and may flag areas to look at.
+Once your data is in PinkLion, check the automatically generated portfolio report.
+PinkLion will run an initial health check and may flag areas worth a look.
 (For example, it might suggest diversifying a top-heavy holding.)

 Bonus: Keep Google Finance as a Free “Secondary Check”